Consider the Future With Scenario Tools

 , Univ of Illinois at Urbana-Champaign

 Confirmed SpeakerArnab Chakraborty AICP is an associate professor of urban and regional planning and a Dean's Fellow at the University of Illinois at Urbana Champaign.
-He teaches planning communications, regional planning, and a studio on technology and megacity planning.
+He teaches planning communications, plan making, and scenario analysis.